k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

 3. Download the [BILLING_DB.db](Demo_sources/billing_db.db), [CRM_DB.db](Demo_sources/crm_db.db), [COLLECTION_DB.db](Demo_sources/collection_db.db) and [ORDERS_DB.db](Demo_sources/orders_db.db) files locally on your computer.
 Note the location where you placed these files.

 4. Edit the CRM_DB, BILLING_DB, COLLECTION_DB and ORDERS_DB Interfaces, as follows:
-    - Open the Interfaces from the Project tree.
+    - Double-click to open the Interfaces from the Project tree.

       ![image](images/demo_proj_02.PNG)

-5. Double-click on the database file to be edited.

     - Edit the **Database** field, setting the location of the *.db file to the location where you placed these files.